 There are a lot of myths about sex, fertility, and how to make pregnancy more likely.
 Some of these recommend different positions or keeping the hips elevated after sex for a period of time.

 Others claim that if the woman orgasms (or doesn’t), conception is more likely.
-Unfortunately, there are no studies that back up these claims.
+It’s important to note that there are no studies that support these claims.

-The one thing you should think about is your lubricant.
-Certain products can decrease sperm motility and viability.
-These are important when trying to get pregnant.
+Certain lubricants can decrease sperm motility and viability.
+This is important information when trying to get pregnant.

 You’ll want to avoid: